SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

  *  :class:`~pypet.parameter.ArrayParameter`

-    Container for native python data as well as tuples and numpy arrays.
+    Container for native python data as well as tuples and numpy arrays and matrices.
     The array parameter is the method of choice for large numpy arrays or python tuples.
     These are kept only once (and by the hdf5 storage service stored only once to disk) and in the exploration array you can find references to these arrays.
 This is particularly useful if you reuse an array many times in distinct simulation, for example, by exploring the parameter space in form of a cartesian product.

     For instance, assume you explore a numpy array with default value `numpy.array([1,2,3])`.
     A potential exploration could be: `[numpy.array([1,2,3]),numpy.array([3,4,3]),